Lommix/lommix_blog_sequel/assets/blog/2024/evilreader/content.md

 The second part is the backend.
 A highly scalable API written in Rust that handles the generation, caching and streaming of audio files.

-The generational aspect is currently handled by an OpenAi integration, but the backend itself is API agnostic and can be replaced with any other text-to-speech API/Model.

 Later on, I want to make a service where if you give it some recordings of your voice, you can make your own models and use them with the app.

 Currently, I am looking for some companies that would be interested in working together on